griffinfoster/pulsar-polarization-sims/README.md

 pulsar-polarization-sims
 ========================

-Scripts for simulations the effects of polarization purity in pulsar timing
+Scripts for simulationing the effects of polarization purity in pulsar timing

 Required Software: